BioinfoNet/MyFirstFork/README.md

 # My First Fork
 Fork this repository and make changes to the README

-Name:
+Name:Kelvintos

-Instituition:
+Instituition:JKUAT

-i am at the OpenScienceKE to ...
+i am at the OpenScienceKE to...
+UoN.Having fun here